ballerina-platform/module-ballerinax-twilio/README.md

 The Twilio connector allows you to send SMS, voice and WhatsApp messages through the Twilio REST API and also connector provides the facility to receive inbound HTTP(S) requests (also known as webhooks) from Twilio's servers.
 The Twilio connector consists with two modules

-*Twilio Client module  - The default module has the twilio client that is used to communicate through the SMS, VoiceCalls and Whatsapp messages.
+* Twilio client module  - The default module that has the twilio client which can be used to communicate through the SMS, VoiceCalls and Whatsapp messages.

-*Webhook Listener module  - The module that provides the listener supports for the twilio events such as SentSMSEvent, VoiceCallRinging etc.
+* Webhook listener module  - The module that provides the listener supports for the twilio events such as SentSMSEvent, VoiceCallRinging etc.

 # Prerequisites

 * [Twilio Account](https://www.twilio.com/) to obtain Account SID, Auth Token and Twilio phone number

-* Java 11 Installed
+* Java 11 Installed.
 Java Development Kit (JDK) with version 11 is required.

-* Ballerina SLAlpha2 Installed
-Ballerina Swan Lake Alpha 2 is required.
+* Ballerina Swan Lake Alpha 2 is required.

 * (optional)[ngork](https://ngrok.com/) is requried to test listner samples using localhost